 - 2 tbsp coconut flour (sifted; I use this brand)

-- ¼ cup Enjoy Life chocolate chips or dark chocolate bar broken into pieces (and/or ¼ cup chopped nuts; I used chocolate chips and chopped macadamias)
+- ¼ cup Enjoy Life chocolate chips, dark chocolate bar broken into pieces. or raw or roasted cocoa nibs (and/or ¼ cup chopped nuts; I used chocolate chips and chopped macadamias); optional

 - In large bowl, mix almond butter, honey, egg, and baking soda thoroughly.

 - Mix in chocolate chips and/or nuts of choice, if used.

 - Drop by heaping tablespoons onto baking sheet leaving plenty of room between each.